Menelas Siafakas: Life and work

 Siafakas has been a prolific activist and artist in the LGBTQI+ movement in Greece.
 Growing up in an almost invisible and politically ignored gay scene, he decided to leave Greece in the early 1990s and study sports science at the University of Glasgow.
 It gave him his first opportunity to live an open life.
 As a student councilor, Siafakas used his position to try to change society.
 He expanded the university's Pride celebrations from a one-day event to an entire week.
 He started workshops, debates, parties, and sporting events, including a sponsored run for an HIV charity.

 Menelas returned to Greece in 2009.
 In 2011, he founded the annual queer arts festival Civil Disobedience.
 He is also a member of the team that sought an ultimately successful conviction of Greek Orthodox Bishop Amvrosios for homophobic hate speech.
 He is the founder and co-organizer of the Queer Theatre Awards for Athens since 2012.
-He is also involved in the ongoing fight for justice following the brutal murder of Zak Kostopoulos, one of Greece's most prominent and courageous LGBTQI+ activists, in September 2018.
+He is also involved in the ongoing fight for justice following the brutal murder of Zak Kostopoulos, one of Greece's most prominent LGBTQI+ activists, in September 2018.